-After high school Okuma took a few graphic design classes at Palomar collage in San Marcos, CA before attending the Institute of American Indian Arts in Santa Fe NM.
+After high school Okuma took graphic design classes at Palomar collage in San Marcos, CA before attending the Institute of American Indian Arts in Santa Fe NM.

-From the age of 18 she has been a professional artist compleatly devoted to her art.
+From the age of 18 she has been a professional artist completley devoted to her art.
 Exhibiting her work at the Heard Indian Art Market in Phoenix AZ, and at the Santa Fe Indian Art Market in Santa Fe NM.
-She has garnered a total of six Best in Show awards.
-Three from the Heard, and three from the Santa Fe Indian Market.
+She has garnered a total of seven Best in Show awards.
+Four from the Heard, and three from the Santa Fe Indian Market.
 One of only two artists to achieve this distinction.

 Since that time her work has been shown in Germany, Australia, France and many art institutions and museums throughout the United States.
-Including the Metropoitan Museum of Art in New York City.
+Including the Metropolitan Museum of Art in New York City.

 Okuma has work in the permanent collections of The Minneapolis Institute of Art, The Nelson-Atkins Museum of Art, The Denver Art Museum and the Smithsonian's National Museum of the American Indian.